Egypt Travel Cost Guide 2026: What Will You Actually Spend?

 ItemBudget (Street)Mid-Range (Restaurant)Notes

-Koshary (Egypt’s national dish)EGP 25–50 (~$0.50–1)EGP 60–120 (~$1.25–2.50)Best at local chains — Adam or Koshary el-Tahrir
+Koshary (Egypt’s national dish)EGP 25–50 (~$0.50–1)EGP 60–120 (~$1.25–2.50)Best at local chains — Adam or Koshary El Tahrir

 Full breakfast (ful + eggs + bread)EGP 30–60 (~$0.60–1.25)EGP 80–150 (~$1.60–3)Common in local cafés

-Grilled chicken / kofta mealEGP 80–150 (~$1.60–3)EGP 200–350 (~$4–7)Includes salad and bread
+Grilled chicken/kofta mealEGP 80–150 (~$1.60–3)EGP 200–350 (~$4–7)Includes salad and bread

-Fresh juice (mango, guava, sugar cane)EGP 20–40 (~$0.40–0.80)EGP 50–80 (~$1–1.60)Everywhere — non-negotiable pleasure
+Fresh juice (mango, guava, sugar cane)EGP 20–40 (~$0.40–0.80)EGP 50–80 (~$1–1.60)Available almost everywhere

-Bottled water (500ml)EGP 8–12 (~$0.15–0.25)EGP 15–25 (~$0.30–0.50)Buy in bulk from supermarkets
+Bottled water (500ml)EGP 8–12 (~$0.15–0.25)EGP 15–25 (~$0.30–0.50)Cheaper when bought in bulk

-Restaurant dinner (tourist area)EGP 300–600 (~$6–12)Near Pyramids, Khan el-Khalili
+Restaurant dinner (tourist area)EGP 300–600 (~$6–12)Typical around the Pyramids and Khan El Khalili

-Hotel restaurant dinnerEGP 600–1,200+ (~$12–25+)Convenient but always the most expensive option
+Hotel restaurant dinnerEGP 600–1,200+ (~$12–25+)Usually the most expensive dining option

 Just one final point: liquor is heavily taxed in Egypt and can be bought only from licensed hotels and restaurants.
 The price of one bottle of beer bought from a hotel bar ranges between EGP 150 and EGP 300 ($3 to $6).
 Budget travelers who abstain from alcohol will enjoy meals for less than $5 a day.